 Our Origins

-The St-Albert journey from its founding in 1894 to the present day is a remarkable tale of resilience, innovation, and community spirit.
-Today, as it celebrates over a century of cheese production and community involvement, the St-Albert Cooperative stands as a testament to the enduring power of determination, vision, and collective effort.
+The journey of St-Albert, from its founding in 1894 to today, is a remarkable story.
+Today, as we celebrate more than a century of cheese production and community commitment, the St-Albert cooperative stands as an example of perseverance, determination, vision, and collective effort.

 Arrow down